Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: Introduction

 \section{Introduction}

 Starting with the introduction of the Lenz-Ising model of ferromagnetism, lattice models of natural phenomena played important part in modern mathematics and physics.
-While overly simplified -- continuous phenomena with infinite number of states are restricted to a discrete lattice with finite number of spin configurations, and complicated interactions are simplified to simple next-neighbor ones -- they often give a very accurate qualitative description of what we observe in nature.
-In particular, they exhibit phase transitions when temperature passes through the critical or Curie point, and critical system is expected to enjoy (in the scaling limit) universality and (at least in 2D) conformal invariance.
+While overly simplified --- e.g. restricted to a regular lattice of spins with nearest-neighbor interaction --- they often give a very accurate qualitative description of what we observe in nature.
+In particular, they exhibit phase transitions when temperature passes through the critical point, and the critical system is expected to enjoy (in the scaling limit) universality and (at least in 2D) conformal invariance.

 While this is well understood on the physical and computational level, mathematical proofs (and understanding) are often lacking.
-In the first paper of this series \cite{Smirnov:2010ie}, one of us established conformal invariance of some observables in the FK Ising model at criticality, from which description of a single domain wall as a universal, conformally invariant, fractal curve was -- the so-called Schramm's \sle{16/3} -- was deduced \cite{Chelkak:2014gs}.
+In the first paper of this series \cite{Smirnov:2010ie}, one of us established conformal invariance of some observables in the FK Ising model at criticality, from which description of the scaling limit of a single interface as a universal, conformally invariant, fractal curve was -- the so-called Schramm's \sle{16/3} -- was deduced \cite{Chelkak:2014gs}.
 The mathematical theory of such curves was started by Oded Schramm in his seminal paper \cite{Schramm:2000th}.
-The SLE curves are obtained by running a Loewner evolution with a Brownian driving term, and form a one-parameter family of fractals, interesting in themselves \cite{Rohde:2005fy,Lawler:2008wf}.
+The SLE curves are obtained by running a Loewner evolution with a speed $\kappa$ Brownian driving term, and form a one-parameter family of fractals, interesting in themselves \cite{Rohde:2005fy,Lawler:2008wf}.
 Schramm has shown, that all scaling limits of interfaces or domain walls, if they exist and are conformally invariant, are always described by SLEs; for the exact formulation of the principle, see \cite{Schramm:2000th,Smirnov:2007tp,Kemppainen:2010vu,Kemppainen:tb}.
 A generalization of SLE is the conformal loop ensemble (CLE), which describes the joint law of all the interfaces in a model.